LinkedIn Headshot Poses That Actually Get You Noticed in 2026

 1. The Executive Classic

 • Position your shoulders square to the camera with direct eye contact.
-Keep your arms relaxed at your sides or just out of frame.
+Keep your arms relaxed at your sides or just out of frame—hand placement here is key for a polished, professional look.
 This pose projects authority and decisiveness.
 It works well for C-suite executives, attorneys, and finance professionals who need to communicate power.

 • The risk is appearing too intense or intimidating.
 Soften this pose with a slight smile or the subtle squinch mentioned earlier.
 Drop your shoulders and breathe before the shutter clicks.
 Tension shows up immediately in photographs.